Powering Strong Communities

 Cyber Incident Response Playbook

 The Public Power Cyber Incident Response Playbook walks through the steps and best practices a utility can follow in the event it experiences a cyber incident or attack.
-The Playbook can be downloaded here.

 Cybersecurity Defense Community

-The Cybersecurity Defense Community (CDC) is APPA's working group on cybersecurity efforts, providing input on APPA cybersecurity resources, assisting with the planning of the Cybersecurity Summit, and advising APPA's work on its cybersecurity cooperative agreements.
+The Cybersecurity Defense Community (CDC) is APPA's working group on cybersecurity efforts, providing input on public power cybersecurity resources, assisting with the planning of the Cybersecurity Summit, and advising APPA's work on its cybersecurity cooperative agreements.
 APPA is actively looking for new members at any maturity level to improve representation of the cybersecurity community at large.
 For more information or to join the CDC, please reach out to [email protected]

 Axio360 for Public Power

 The Axio360 for Public Power platform provides a convenient benchmarking tool for organizations to assess their IT and OT cybersecurity posture against the C2M2 framework, track tasks and action items for improvement, and access a real-time dashboard with assessment statistics.
-Pricing for this tool varies based on customer count and is available through the APPA product store here.
+Pricing for this tool varies based on customer count and is available through the APPA product store.

 Information Sharing and Analysis Centers